OvrL0rd/CLI-Spotify-Downloader/README.md

 # Dev Branch
-This is the dev for CLI-Spotify-Downloader.
+This is the dev branch for CLI-Spotify-Downloader.
 Current changes that are in place for this branch include:

 - [x] yt-dlp fallback
 - [ ] Web Server (work in progress)